joannapea/datashare/lab/ADS_Lab_Instructions.md

 In this scenario, Contoso is a retailer of various goods.
 Contoso wants to share point of sales and demand forecast data with their supplier, Fabrikam.
 Contoso is the Data Provider, and Fabrikam is the Data Consumer.

 In this lab, you will act as both the Data Provider and the Data Consumer.
 As the Data Provider, you will share data with your neighbour.
-You'll need your neighbors Azure login e-mail so that you can share data with them, so be sure to make friends with them in advance!
+You'll need your neighbors Azure login e-mail so that you can share data with them, so be sure to make friends with them in advance and exchange e-mail addresses!

 Contoso will add their data to a data share and invite Fabrikam to access the data.
 Fabrikam can then receive the data into their own Azure Storage Account.

 ## Prerequisites